Writing Internships

 The internship takes place in some professional setting, which can be a university office, a business, or even an online publisher.
 It may be paid or unpaid.
 The student finds someone in that setting who is willing to act as internship supervisor and with their help creates a proposal in the semester before the internship.
 In addition, the student should identify an English professor who can serve as the instructor of record (we can also help find someone to serve in this role).

-This proposal is then submitted either to the Director of Undergraduate Studies (during the school year) or to the Chair of English & Philosophy (during holidays or summer), who either approves or suggests changes.
+This proposal is then submitted to the Chair of English & Philosophy who either approves or suggests changes.
 Once the proposal is approved, a section of English 4410 is opened for the student.

 During the internship, the student keeps a log of hours worked and a portfolio of materials written or revised.
 25 hours of work are required for each credit of the internship; usually, students propose 3-credit internships with 75 hours.
 An internship may be continued over several semesters, up to six credits, and students may use several different sites and projects (each requiring a separate proposal).